Sauravkr1806/IPL-Predictor/README.md

 [Conclusion](https://github.com/Sauravkr1806/IPL-Predictor?tab=readme-ov-file#Conclusion).

 # Introduction
 IPL match analysis using that data from all the IPL matches from the beginning till date.
-Our main motive is to predict the score and the match.
+Our main motive is to predict the batting team probability and the losing team probability based on score and the match situation.

 # Dataset